Kirkwall - Lerwick

 Resident discounts are available on a variety of Spanish and Italian ferry routes.
 Just click on the "Residents" option when this is displayed.
 The discount is automatically applied to the price.
 Bear in mind that proof of registration or an identity card with the correct address must be shown at check-in.

-Whether you can bring your campervan on the ferry from Kirkwall to Lerwick depends on factors like the ship & operator of your preferred crossing.
-To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.
+Whether you can bring your vehicle on the ferry from Kirkwall to Lerwick depends on factors such as the ship and operator of your chosen crossing.
+To find out, simply enter your details and we’ll show you which operators on that route allow vehicles.

 You should also ensure that you have any necessary certificates and documentation with you, as you may be asked to present them when boarding or whilst you’re on board.

-Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
-In most cases, a valid passport is required when traveling from Kirkwall to Lerwick, along with any necessary visas or national ID cards.
+It's important to check what documents you'll need before sailing, as travel requirements can vary depending on the route.
+In most cases, a valid passport is required when travelling from Kirkwall to Lerwick, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
 To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.

 Look out for early booking discounts or special ticket options such as upgrades or flexi-tickets that allow you to change or cancel your booking.
 To make your sailing as smooth as possible, make sure you enter all the required information correctly, such as number of passengers and vehicle specifications.